 Fluctuations in gas prices are a normal trend around the globe and there are numerous events that may cause further increases or decreases in prices.
 Gas prices are tied to supply and demand, which is why average gas prices by year can change dramatically.
 As demand for gas increases, the price of gas typically increases with it.

 In 2020, Americans experienced the reverse end of the spectrum.
 There was less demand for gas due to many countries imposing lockdowns and limiting travel due to COVID-19.
 As a result, gas supply saw an unexpected increase with less demand, which brought the average price of gas down.

 Historical gas prices also show how changes in cost can occur anytime there is a disruption in the supply chain, such as a fire or damage to a refinery.
 These events negatively affect the price of gas.
 For example, in 2008, when gas prices were at their highest, the cause was due to a combination of unprecedented demand from China, the Middle East and Latin America, as well as uncertainty in the supply chain, which all put pressure on the cost drivers paid.
 Gas price fluctuation over the last ten years demonstrates how vulnerable pricing is to changes in supply, demand, disruptions and weather.

 The gas prices chart below illustrates how much the cost of gas can vary from one state to another.
 California, Hawaii and Nevada hold the top spots for having the most expensive current gas prices.
 The least expensive regular gas prices are found in Oklahoma, Mississippi and Texas.

 States in the Southeast and parts of the Midwest, with the exception of Florida and Georgia, are paying the lowest amounts in the country.
 The Western states, including Alaska and Hawaii, are paying the highest gas prices.
-In some cases, drivers are paying $1.20 more per gallon than the national average, such as in California.
+In some cases, drivers are paying over $1.50 more per gallon than the national average, such as in California.